yathit/suitecrm-mobile-app-doc/readme.md

 * Clone this repository to your machine.
 * Make sure to have Ruby installed (tested fine on Ruby 2.3.x).
-* Install required dependencies with `bundle install`
+* Install required dependencies with `bundle install`.
+Install `rvm` if bundle not found.
 * Run

     jekyll serve